PrineetKaur/Sentiment-Analytics-using-Tweet-Data-Twitter-API/README.md

 9. [Acknowledgments](#acknowledgments)

 ## 📌 Project Overview
-Customer opinions expressed on social media can strongly influence brand reputation.
+Customer opinions expressed on social media can significantly impact a brand's reputation.
 This project collects real-time tweets about Delta Airlines to gauge customer sentiment (positive, negative, neutral).
 Utilizing R, Shiny, and Markdown, it fetches real-time data via the Twitter API, performs sentiment analysis, and presents the findings through interactive dashboards.

 ## ✨ Features